 Steven Barker joined Tevlin Gleadle Curtis Employment Law Strategies in September of 2016.
 He quickly earned the respect of the employment law bar as a highly effective lawyer.

-In early 2017 Steven ran a nine-day trial with Martin Sheard as co-counsel.
+In early 2017 Steven ran a nine-day trial as co-counsel.
 That case involved virtually every issue that could arise in a wrongful dismissal claim.
 Steven played a central role and conducted an extremely effective cross-examination of the opposing party’s central witness.
 Our client prevailed and received damages for wrongful dismissal.
 Steven also argued successfully for aggravated damages – a very rare remedy.
-Later still, Steve successfully sought costs against opposing counsel, also a very rare remedy.
+Later still, Steven successfully sought costs against opposing counsel – also a very rare remedy.